Listen to This Article:

 Michel Escoffier, the great-grandson of the famed culinary icon, is the president of the Auguste Escoffier Foundation and Museum in Villeneuve-Loubet, France.
-In this article, he shares his great-grandfather’s purpose to train professional chefs, and how the culinary school that bears his name enables his legacy to live on.
+In this article, he shares his great-grandfather’s passion to train professional chefs and how the culinary school that bears his name enables his legacy to live on.

 How Auguste Escoffier Became the Gold Standard of Excellence in the Culinary World

-From a young age, Auguste Escoffier had an innate persistent drive to be the best.
-Starting his culinary career as an apprentice, he worked his way to the kitchens of some of the top restaurants in France.
+From a young age, Auguste Escoffier had an innate, persistent drive to be the best, which he applied to his career even though he didn’t originally intend to become a chef.
+His culinary career began when his father made him work as an apprentice in his uncle’s restaurant in Nice.
+While the conditions in the kitchen were poor, he resolved to rise above the ordinary and, over the years, worked his way into the kitchens of some of the top restaurants in France.

 A Brief History of Auguste Escoffier’s Culinary Advancements

-• After the Carlton Hotel opened in 1899, Escoffier was able to put his revolutionary ideas into practice, introducing a la carte dining, a new approach to menu development.
-He also enforced his brigade system managerial hierarchy of kitchen staff, which is industry standard to this day.
+- After the Carlton Hotel opened in 1899, Escoffier was able to put his revolutionary ideas into practice, introducing a la carte dining, a new approach to menu development.
+He also enforced his brigade system managerial hierarchy of kitchen staff, which remains the industry standard today.

 How Michel Escoffier Carries On His Great Grandfather’s Legacy